LeoVS09/k8s-cluster-bootstrap/README.md

 make minikube-ingress # or minikube addons enable ingress

 # for synchromise cluster
-make sync # or helmfile sync
+make setup # or helmfile sync
 ```

 ---